-28. Altering or improving your home (secure fixed-term tenants only)
+28. Altering or improving your home

-If you are a secure fixed-term tenant you may make improvements or alterations to your home provided that you obtain our prior written permission.
+If you are a secure or introductory tenant you may make improvements or alterations to your home provided that you obtain our prior written permission.
 We will only refuse permission if we have good reason to do so.
 If we do give permission, then we may attach conditions to it.
 You must keep to these.
 You may also need to obtain other permissions, such as planning permission or building regulations approval.
 You will be responsible for maintaining and/or repairing any alterations or improvements you have carried out to your home.

-Note: You must not make any alterations at all to any gas or electrical appliance or installation in your home (including any meter and any other associated pipe-work or equipment).
+Note: You must not make any alterations at all to any gas appliance or installation in your home (including any meter and any other associated pipe-work or equipment).

 If you wish work to be carried out on such appliances or installations you must obtain our prior written permission before any work is carried out.
-Any such work may only be carried out by a suitably qualified Gas or Electrical Safe Registered contractor.
+Any such work may only be carried out by a suitably qualified Gas Safety Registered contractor.
 Failure to do so may have fatal results, and we will regard it as a serious breach of your tenancy.